sfeitosa/hsgenerator/README.md

 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/iuricode/README-template?style=for-the-badge)
 ![Bitbucket open pull requests](https://img.shields.io/bitbucket/pr-raw/iuricode/README-template?style=for-the-badge)

-Linha adicional de texto informativo sobre o que o projeto faz.
-Sua introdução deve ter cerca de 2 ou 3 linhas.
-Não exagere, as pessoas não vão ler.

 ## 💻 Requirements

 Before starting, check if you have all the required tools.

-- You have installed the most recent version of `<Haskell / GHC / Stack / Git>`;
+- You have installed the most recent version of `Haskell / GHC / Stack / Git`;
-- You have a machine running `<Windows / Linux / Mac>`.
+- You have a machine running `Windows / Linux / Mac`.

 ## 🚀 Installing the Haskell Generator